Monorail Resort

 Boat vs. Monorail:

 For rope drop, monorail is more reliable.
-For evening returns, boats can be a pleasant alternative.
+For evening returns, the boat is often the fastest option home.

 Getting to Each Park